logo

 The width is typically set to 100% so the visualization adapts to the width of your container.
 The height depends on the data structure you are embedding.

-Tree-based structures such as AVL, BST, Red-Black, Splay, and B-trees benefit from more vertical space, since the tree can grow deep as nodes are inserted.
+Tree-based structures such as AVL, BST, and Splay Tree benefit from more vertical space, since the tree can grow deep as nodes are inserted.
 A height between 600 and 700 pixels is recommended for these.
-Simpler structures like the Linked List work well at around 300 to 400 pixels.
+Simpler structures like Circular Queue work well at around 300 to 400 pixels.

 Final Reflection